 Update Forms and Schedules as a batch (AE)

-If you untick Update forms and Schedules as batch, then only the return that the cursor is highlighting will be processed.
+If you deselect Update forms and Schedules as batch, then we'll only process the highlighted return.

 This option applies only to Batch RSD.
-Many of the returns in your 2016 tax ledger will not have been completed and lodged by the time you start processing and lodging 2017 income tax returns.
-The Front cover will be rolled over but the tax return proper will only be rolled over when you elect to commence the 2017 work on that return.
-The alternative would be that you would have to re-enter a lot of standard year-to-year descriptions or ‘force’ the RSD procedure in order to have the up-to-date information correctly recorded in 2017.
+Many of the returns in your current tax ledger will not have been completed and lodged by the time you start processing and lodging the new current year returns.
+The Front cover will be rolled over but the tax return proper will only be rolled over when you elect to commence work on that return.

 Exclude generic schedules with no dollar amounts

 This option is selected by default.
 To ensure the integrity of values in the main form that are lodged with the ATO, we strongly advise that you allow the RSD program to exclude blank generic schedules from the roll-over.